-Chief Executive Officer
+Chairman, President and Chief Executive Officer

-Lance M. Fritz, President and Chief Operating Officer of Union Pacific Railroad
+Lance M. Fritz, Chairman, President and Chief Executive Officer

-Before joining Union Pacific, Fritz worked for Fiskars, Inc., Cooper Industries, and General Electric.
+Before joining Union Pacific, Fritz worked for Fiskars Inc., Cooper Industries and General Electric.
 He is a graduate of Bucknell University and earned a master’s degree in management from the Kellogg School of Management at Northwestern University.